Health Reimbursement Arrangements:

 • Retiree HRA: Covers all eligible out-of-pocket medical expenses and/or reimburses eligible insurance premiums for retirees.

-• Limited Expense HRA: Works in conjunction with a qualified High Deductible Health Plan and Health Savings Account.
+• Limited Purpose HRA: Works in conjunction with a qualified High Deductible Health Plan and Health Savings Account to reimburse eligible dental and vision expenses.